IcePixelx/IcyCore/README.md

 This allows you to perform system call for NTAPI functions.
 It removes the possible interaction of the process you wanna analyze intercepting calls via hooks on NTAPI functions.

-Currently it has to be updated so it does not crash the IcyCore analyzing tool if the function you wanna perform a system call is hooked.
+Currently it has to be updated so it does not crash the IcyCore analyzing tool if the function you wanna perform a system call on is hooked.

 Easy solution is to manually rebuild the function body which will come very soon!